 Use these green tea ice cream recipes from the Victorian Era to make a homemade ice cream with a distinctive green tea flavor.
 It's a frozen treat that's delicious anytime.
 The all-natural flavor of the homemade ice cream makes it healthy and refreshing.

 As a bonus, there's also two old fashioned recipes from Grandma's collection for making tea flavored ice creams.
-Simply add your favorite blend of tea for flavoring, or a green tea if preferred, and enjoy.
+Simply add your favorite blend for flavoring, or a green tea if preferred, and enjoy.